mlcommons/mobile_app_open/flutter/documentation/firebase.md

 This app supports uploading benchmark results into an online database.
 The database and related services are backed by Firebase.

-This page describes what you need to build the app with result uploading functionality and how to develop the sevrer side for result uploading.
+This page describes what you need to build the app with result uploading functionality and how to develop the server side for result uploading.

 ## Prerequisites